YanzhaoW/NuclearChartConverter/README.md

 > The program automatically trims the unnecessary spaces from the csv headers.
 Therefore, for headers in the csv files like " energy " and "parent  level ", the keys should be "energy" and "parent level" respectively.

 > [!IMPORTANT]
 > Headers in the csv file may not be correct for their values.
-Please valify the values and use the header they belong to.
+Please verify the values and use the header they belong to.

 ### Value
 The value corresponding to each key must be one of the following strings: